 The charges remain below those of alternative transport organisations who are unable to provide a specialist neonatal nurse to supervise/monitor the baby.

-NETS charge the referring hospital a nominal cost for transfer and AAV also charge the referring hospital.
+PIPER charges the referring hospital a nominal cost for transfer and AAV also charge the referring hospital.